-For all BIPOC, Queer folx, or Trans folx who can’t afford to subscribe, this is always free.
+Foreword: For all BIPOC, Queer folx, or Trans folx who can’t afford to subscribe, this is content will always be free.

-I have been thinking a lot about the ways in which you as a white consumer are allowed to have Black thinking.
-Or the ways in which the Black creator has to compromise his/her/their vision to reach publication.
-Or the way the publishing world treats my white peers’ work.
-How it is often received with thunderous critical and academic applause and a lot of hearty “Thank you for your words.”
-Or “inspiring work that is the future of the church.”
-Or other cheery reviews.
+I have been thinking a lot about the ways in which you as a white consumer are granted access Black thinking.
+The ways in which the Black creator often must compromise his/her/their vision to reach publication.
+Or the way the publishing world treats my white peers’ work; how it is often received with thunderous critical and academic applause and a lot of hearty “Thank you for your words!” or “Inspiring work that is the future of the church!”—cheery, effusive reviews.

 “...challenging and eye opening.”

 “We struggled with his first book, but I think it’s going better for us as a congregation now.”

 When I hear things like this, I am acutely aware of how little the average white person, or white Christian, is exposed to Black thinking and thought.
 Foundational truths that are entire presuppositions on which I have based my entire interior, spiritual landscape are entirely new terrain for a lot of folks who read my work.

 If you think it’s hard to find Black work in the publishing world, try getting it published.
 Look, I love my publisher, but if you think they treated treated “Dear Church: A Love Letter from a Black Preacher to the Whitest Denomination in the U.S.” like a slam dunk, you would be wrong.
 The first time I sat down with someone and they explained the low expectations in general for a small, Christian, publishing house and my work, well, I almost cried.